cmrschwarz/metamatch/README.md

 syntactically identical.
 This macro lets you stamp out the neccessary copies using (`#[expand]`).

-The syntax was carefully chosen to ensure compatability with `rustfmt`.
-It will correctly format the macro body as if it was a regular `match` expression.
-Rust-analyzer also works correctly within this macro, including auto refactorings that affect the `#[expand]`.
-(The same is also true for `#[replicate]`).
+Just like `#[replicate]`, this macro is fully compatible `rustfmt` and rust-analyzer.
+It will be correctly formatted like a regular `match` expression, and is targettable even by auto refactorings that affect the `#[expand]`, like changing the name of an enum variant.

 ```rust
 use metamatch::metamatch;